kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/cloud-services/terraform/alibaba-market-tensorflow.md

 ## Description

-Based on Terraform module, create ECS instances on Ali cloud to achieve one-click deployment of cloud marketplace Tensorflow
+Based on Terraform module, create ECS instances on Ali cloud to achieve one-click deployment of cloud marketplace Tensorflow.

 ## Specification